-HDG AND ZINC RICH COATINGS - A SUSTAINABILITY PERSPECTIVE "Good design and construction can minimise the environmental impact of buildings and consumer products.
+Dulux® PC TECH NOTES PROTECTIVE COATINGS DULUX PROTECTIVE COATINGS TECHNICAL INFORMATION AND ADVICE ESD & Galvanic Corrosion Protection HDG and Zinc Rich Coatings - A Sustainability Perspective "Good design and construction can minimise the environmental impact of buildings and consumer products.
 By using sustainability principles fewer natural resources and less energy are used during manufacture and use.
-This leads to buildings and products that are commercially viable as well as energy and resource efficient." - Institute for Sustainable Futures.i COST OF CORROSION The annual cost of corrosion in Australia is generally accepted to be between two and five percent of Australia's GDP (Australia's GDP in 2005-2006 was around \$923 billion)".
+This leads to buildings and products that are commercially viable as well as energy and resource efficient." - Institute for Sustainable Futures.

+Cost of Corrosion The annual cost of corrosion in Australia is generally accepted to be between two and five percent of Australia's GDP" (Australia's GDP in 2005-2006 was around \$923 billion)".
 According to the Australian Corrosion Association, that cost was estimated to be \$28 billion in 2006iv.
 This is largely due to the fact that most of our large cities are located along the Australian coastline^v.
-Therefore, from both a fiscally and environmentally responsible point of view, it is fair to say that corrosion protection in this country is severely inadequate, and within the scope of ESD presents a huge opportunity for improvement.
-Steel is an ecologically responsible choice of building material because it is lighter and stronger than concrete, is faster to build with, and it is easier to recycle at the end of its life Corrosion can be effectively controlled by sound specifications and appropriate maintenance scheduling with Dulux Protective Coatings.
-PROJECT DESIGN LIFE - OPTIMUM PERFORMANCE

-From both a capital investment and a sustainable point of view, the design life of today's structures should be designed to last significantly longer than they have been in the past.
+Therefore, from both a fiscally and environmentally responsible point of view, it is fair to say that corrosion protection in this country is severely inadequate, and within the scope of ESD (ecologically sustainable development) presents a huge opportunity for improvement.
+Steel is an ecologically responsible choice of building material because it is lighter and stronger than concrete, is faster to build with, and it is easier to recycle at the end of its life vi Corrosion can be effectively controlled for generations by the correct specification and appropriate maintenance scheduling using Dulux Protective Coatings.
+Project Design Life - Optimum Performance From both a capital investment and a sustainable point of view, the design life of today's structures should be designed to last significantly longer than they have been in the past.
 There is absolutely no reason Australian buildings cannot have longevity designed into the structure to span many generations.
-Whilst considering recycle potential of building materials is a noble idea, the focus of sustainable building design should be on long-term solutions offering sustained ecological benefits.
+Whilst considering recycle potential of building materials is a noble idea, the focus of sustainable building design should be on long-term solutions offering sustained ecological benefits